Full Programme for Breath Biopsy Conference 2020 Now Available

 The Breath Biopsy Conference (#BBcon20) facilitates progress in the breath research field by bringing together researchers and research organizations who specialize in early diagnosis, precision medicine, metabolomics, analytical chemistry and beyond, to share the latest advances and to discuss common challenges in the breath research field.
-The two-day digital event will take place on the 10th & 11th November 2020.
-As the date is fast approaching, we are very much looking forward to welcoming you all.
+The two-day digital event took place on the 10th & 11th November 2020.

 The programme provides everything you might want to know regarding the digital conference structure, talk titles and abstracts, and speakers’ information.
 The major focus this year will be on the latest advances on disease VOCs, breath biomarkers for liver disease, best practices for data analytics in breath research as well as a session reviewing some of the work and opportunities that have emerged throughout this year as a result of COVID-19.